-We understand that the construction and operation of offshore wind turbines creates significant underwater noise, which needs to be managed and monitored during the construction and operation phases to minimise risk to underwater wildlife and the environment.
+The construction and operation of offshore wind turbines creates significant underwater noise.
+This needs to be managed and monitored during these phases to minimise risk to underwater wildlife and the environment.

-Our Risk Management Consultants can help you by accurately predicting noise levels in absolute terms, based on technical input at specific sites rather than empirical data.
-Our solution combines two, well-established techniques which gives our clients the confidence and assurance that they are meeting regulatory requirements and protecting the environment.
+Our experts can help you by accurately predicting noise levels in absolute terms, based on technical input at specific sites (rather than empirical data).
+Our solutions combine two, well-established techniques, giving clients the assurance that they are meeting regulatory requirements and protecting the environment.

 - Wave equation analysis for piles (WEAP), a popular geotechnical tool

 - Vibro-acoustic Finite Element (FE) modelling.

 About these techniques

 WEAP has two important uses, representing both the complex pile-soil interaction and the multi-component hammer systems common to offshore piling.
 It allows us to calculate the dynamics or stress wave caused.
 Our proposed method uses WEAP for estimating the related energy dissipation and the loading to the pile head.
 By inputting these estimations into a relatively simple FE model, we can predict noise levels ahead of installation.
 Predictions you can rely on.

 Modelling and managing underwater noise

 Computer modelling of underwater noise from offshore wind is a complex, multidisciplinary effort with no off-the-shelf solution.
 Modelling and managing underwater noise comprises four main steps, requiring multidisciplinary capabilities and reliable prediction tools.